 What does Shoals Scholar Dollars cover at NW-SCC?

-The Shoals Scholar Dollars scholarship allows up to $1,596 for 12 credit hours of tuition only.
+The Shoals Scholar Dollars scholarship allows up to 30 credit hours of tuition only per academic year.
 Students are responsible for all fees, additional credit hours, and books.
 Costs of books vary by course.
 Please visit the NW-SCC Bookstore to determine prices.

 Who can apply for Shoals Scholar Dollars?